 4. The Underminer

-Motivation: This critic tries to undermine your self-confidence and self-esteem so that you won’t take risks.
-It makes direct attacks on your self-worth so that you will stay small and not take chances where you could be hurt or rejected for trying to be your best self.
+Motivation: This critic tries to undermine your self-confidence and self-esteem so you won’t take risks.
+It directly attacks your self-worth so that you will stay small and not take chances where you could be hurt or rejected for trying to be your best self.

-Protector Role: This protector is afraid of your being too big, too smart, too bright or too visible in order to protect you from social judgment.
+Protector Role: This protector is afraid of you being too big, too smart, too bright, or too visible to protect you from social judgment.

 5. The Destroyer

-Motivation: This inner critic makes pervasive and devastating attacks on your fundamental self-worth.
-It shames you and makes you feel inherently flawed and not entitled to basic love, understanding or respect.
+Motivation: This inner critic pervasively and devastatingly attacks your fundamental self-worth.
+It shames you and makes you feel inherently flawed and not entitled to basic love, understanding, or respect.

 6. The Guilt-Tripper